Student Counseling Services

 What does mean?

-If you see this symbol next to a staff member's name, it means that they have completed the SafeZone training.
+If you see this symbol next to a staff member's name or an office door, it means that they have completed the SafeZone training.
 They have additional knowledge regarding LGBTQ related concerns.

 Sponsored by the Diversity Committee